Skip to Main Content

 AI tools: Issues and Considerations

-This guide looks at generative AI tools - how to use them and considerations around their use.
+This portal provides access to information around generative AI tools - how to use them appropriately at the University and general considerations around their use.

 'Hallucinated' citations and incorrect information